josancamon19/self-attention-pytorch/03-tf-from-scratch-kaggle-guide/README.md

 ![encoder](images/encoder.png)

-- **Input embedding:** input is tokenized (each token/word is converted into vectors)
+- **Input embedding:** input is tokenized (int) (each token/word is converted into vectors), then a dict of token: embedding vectirs is made
 - **Positional encoding:** provide the transformer with position of each token (in LSTM's this information is known by default cause the proces is sequential, not in Transformers)
 - **Multi-Head self-attention:** each token looks at all other tokens to improve it's context understanding moving the vector to a different space, multi-head, means each head learns different relationships, syntax/semantics/verbs.
 In decoder-only, word n, would only look at prev words [0, n-1].
-  - During training it learns where to look for information (attention pattern ~ grid Q,K,V)
+  - During training it learns where to look for information with `W_Q`, `W_K`, `W_V`.
-- **Add & Norm / Residual:** add the original input tokens to the Attention layer output, helps preventing vanishing gradient problem.
+- **Add & Norm / Residual:** add the original input tokens to the Attention layer output, helps preventing vanishing gradient problem + normalization.
 - **Feed forward pos wise:** Learns complex patterns out of Attention Layer, each token is processed individually, which means pos is kept.
+(Thanks to non-linearity)
 - Output **Linear+softmax** (it depends):
   - Wouldn't be needed if you want a model that takes an input and outputs the embeddings, as we already have the semantic understanding.
-  - If the task is classsification, probabilities depend on # of options.
+  - If the task is classsification, output neurons depend on # of options.
   - Linear layer: translates encoder understanding into the expected output
   - Softmax: simply converts into a weighted sum.